 Just before my 42nd birthday, the Roman Government invited my husband, Boyd and me to Italy.
 For 5 days we would tour Italian manufacturing facilities and visit with handmade artisans for a couple of the businesses that we own.
 To avoid looking like a typical American with mass amounts of luggage, yet include business cards and other printed marketing materials – precision in packing was a must!

 Italy had been on our bucket list, and we were beyond excited to have the opportunity to take some personal trips and cover the country.
 Knowing we would be in trains, planes, and automobiles, we need to keep luggage to a minimum.
 After all, who wants to hoist extra weight onto trains!??!
-Or drag unnecessary luggage through the cobblestone sidewalks of Venice?!?!
+Or, drag unnecessary luggage through Venice’s cobblestone sidewalks?
 Not me.
-Now, that we’ve done it, consider us your travel packing experts!
+Now that we’ve done it, consider us your travel packing experts!
 Let us show you how to avoid luggage nightmares.
 Ready?

-We had not flown Alitalia in the past yet we made assumptions.
+We had not flown Alitalia in the past, yet we made assumptions.
 Yep! we did the nasty = ASS-U-ME.
-Alitalia is affiliated with Delta and AirFrance which we fly a lot.
+Alitalia is affiliated with Delta and AirFrance, which we fly a lot.
 We glanced and thought Alitalia baggage weight limits and carry-on rules would be the same.
 Boy, we were wrong!
-Here’s how I normally pack and how Chef Boyd and I managed to get the same items onto Alitalia without any additional fees.
+Here’s how I usually pack and how Chef Boyd and I managed to get the same items onto Alitalia without any additional fees.

 My travel packing tips (including my in airport emergency repacking tips):